1960s: Counterculture and social revolution

-In the second half of the decade, young people began to revolt against the conservative norms of the time, as well as remove themselves from mainstream liberalism, in particular the high level of materialism which was so common during the era.
+In the second half of the decade, young people began to revolt against the conservative norms of the old time, as well as remove themselves from mainstream liberalism, in particular the high level of materialism which was so common during the era.
 This created a "counterculture" that sparked a social revolution throughout much of the Western world.
 It began in the United States as a reaction against the conservatism and social conformity of the 1950s, and the U.S. government's extensive military intervention in Vietnam.
 The youth involved in the popular social aspects of the movement became known as hippies.
 These groups created a movement toward liberation in society, including the sexual revolution, questioning authority and government, and demanding more freedoms and rights for women and minorities.
 The Underground Press, a widespread, eclectic collection of newspapers served as a unifying medium for the counterculture.
 The movement was also marked by the first widespread, socially accepted drug use (including LSD and marijuana) and psychedelic music.